The 18 Best Instructional Design Certificate Programs and Courses

 Instructional Design Academy by IDOL Courses

-The sole entry in the nonacademic subcategory, this is an online training program on instructional design that works as cohort-based learning, with supervision and assistance from the creator of this curriculum, Dr. Robin Sargent.
-The course promises to provide learners with an adequate amount of theory, stressing the practical application of the acquired knowledge.
-For example, it should teach you how to record and animate quality training videos.
+This is an online training program on instructional design that functions as cohort-based learning, with supervision and assistance from the creator of this curriculum, Dr. Robin Sargent.
+The course promises to provide learners with an adequate amount of theory, stressing the practical application of knowledge.

 During the training, you’ll get hands-on experience with a range of authoring tools and other software to bring design concepts to life.
-They include:
+They include Articulate Storyline, Vyond, Canva, Camtasia, among others.

-The program appears to have a strong social learning element with former graduates and fellow matter experts all taking part in reviewing finished projects, providing feedback on them, and answering questions from students.
+The program has a strong social learning element, with graduates and fellow subject matter experts taking part in reviewing finished projects.
+They provide feedback and answer students’ questions.

 “I really enjoyed the IDOL Academy.
 I have been an Instructional Designer & eLearning Developer for 7 years, but I found the IDOL Academy to be endlessly helpful even this far into my career.”
 (Sherisse G.)

-Best for: Course developers who are ready to invest their time to master tons of software solutions for building courses and visuals.
+Course developers who are ready to invest their time to master software solutions for building courses and visuals.

 3. Professional Certificate in Instructional Design (Digital Learning Institute)